Sunderland To Be Part Of North East Super Council

 Finally, My Opinion

-Opinion: Since I am a blogger on the Sunderland Blog I have my own opinion.
-All in all, it is not necessarily the opinion of the majority here.
+Opinion: Since I am a blogger at Wearside Online I have my own opinion.
+It is not necessarily the opinion of the majority here.

 I say no to the new North East Super Council because of many reasons.
 Firstly, you can bet your bottom dollar it will have a base in Newcastle.
-Indeed, with that, more say given to them on Tyneside.
+Indeed, with that, them on Tyneside will have more say in our affairs.
 As we are all aware, Sunderland suffers from far less investment from central government than Newcastle.
 Of course, that is over the last few decades too.
 The result is that while Newcastle and the surrounding areas are building up, this is to the detriment of Sunderland!

 It is indeed hardly surprising that some councillors are all for the new authority is it?
 They are only the current crop of councillors who are just acting, as many other previous Sunderland councillors have, toothless!

-On the whole, it is about time we think when we vote.
+On the whole, it is about time we think before we vote.
 Indeed, we need to vote in a strong group of people.
-In effect, people who will ensure Sunderland is gets its fair share of investment from central government.
-Indeed, promote the city as it should be!
+In other words, people who will ensure Sunderland is gets its fair share of investment from central government.
+Indeed, they they should promote the city properly!